openmsr/are/results/criticality_approach.md

 [ORNL-1845](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-1845.pdf) page 23 describes "Both the sodium and the fuel system were at an isothermal temperature of 1300&deg;F".
 All materials are thus set to this temperature (977.5955&deg;K) in openmc.

-to account for thermal expansion, the cad [model](https://cad.onshape.com/documents/b83e5f739a4507bf06f2a2a9/w/9511a6ac44a9e4d439d86976/e/36d3d4af112bbf8cad7d521b?renderMode=0&uiState=62d907b3549a2247567bee8c) is uniformly scaled, starting from the dimensions detailed [here](../design/are.pdf). the particular type of inconel used in the ARE is not provided in the documents, nor is any measurement of the linear thermal expansion coefficient $\lambda$. for the purposes of this simulation, it is assumed to be inconel 718, as it is "widely applied in modern manufacturing for the aerospace and nuclear industries" (see [here](https://www.researchgate.net/publication/337709137_Thermophysical_properties_of_Inconel_718_alloy)
+to account for thermal expansion, the cad [model](https://cad.onshape.com/documents/b83e5f739a4507bf06f2a2a9/w/9511a6ac44a9e4d439d86976/e/36d3d4af112bbf8cad7d521b?renderMode=0&uiState=62d907b3549a2247567bee8c) is uniformly scaled, starting from the dimensions detailed [here](../design/are.pdf). the particular type of inconel used in the ARE is not provided in the documents, nor is any measurement of the linear thermal expansion coefficient $\lambda$. for the purposes of this simulation, it is assumed to be inconel 600 because at the time of the experiment (1954), only inconel 600 and 617 were available, and the nominal composition of inconel 600 is consistent with both appendix B of [ORNL-1845](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-1845.pdf) and the chemical analysis in in [ORNL-2264](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-2264.pdf). $\lambda$ is thus assumed to be $\sim$ $14.4*10^{-6} K^{-1}$

-WAS LIKELY INCONEL 600, UPDATE WRITEUP TO REFLECT THAT

 by a factor of $\sim$ 1.0154. this was calculated as $s= 1 + \alpha T$, where $s$ is the scale factor, $\alpha$ is the thermal expansion coefficient ( $K^{-1}$ ) of inconel extrapolated from [here](https://www.researchgate.net/publication/337709137_Thermophysical_properties_of_Inconel_718_alloy), and $T$ is the temperature in Kelvin. the coefficient for inconel was used because inconel makes up the majority of the core materials. however to account for differential expansion between the inconel and the BeO moderator, the Beryllium density was reduced in proportion to the scale factor.